J.League Cup

 It is generally regarded as the Japanese equivalent to league cup competitions played in many countries, such as the Football League Cup in England, as complementary to the Emperor's Cup competed between clubs from all divisions of professional football in Japan.
 Before the J. League Cup was created, the old Japan Soccer League had its own Japan Soccer League Cup since the 1976 season.

 The tournament format varies almost each year largely depending on the schedule of international matches such as the Olympic Games and World Cup games (see the Format section below).

-Since 2007, the winners are qualified for the J.League Cup / Copa Sudamericana Championship held in the following summer.
+From 2007 to 2023, the winners qualified for the J.League Cup / Copa Sudamericana Championship held in the following summer, where they played against the winners of the Copa Sudamericana.
+The tournament was cancelled in 2020 due to the COVID-19 pandemic, but was not held for 2021 and 2022, before ultimately being cancelled in 2023.